RavenPillmann/Mastermind/README.txt

 Raven Pillmann

+TO RUN: Run mastermind.py in the command line

+NOTE: This is my first attempt at creating a game in python.
+The comments and this README reflect an attempt to make grading as easy as possible for my prefect.

 Mastermind is a popular game in which one player serves as a guesser and attempts to guess a random code.
 The player has eight colors to choose from.
 He receives a response for every guess that consists of red and white pegs.
 Red pegs indicate that the player has the right